kayleecragg/kaylees-website/content/posts/2025-05-07---ascension/index.md

 > At one point in his time as a Supreme, Hua Cheng challenged 35 gods.
 33 of them were those that chased away Xie Lian from the spiritual mountain, as well as Mu Qing and Feng Xin.
 If they won against him, he would give them his ashes to scatter.
 If he won, they would have to step down from Heaven.
 Mu Qing and Feng Xin both ignored the challenge, but the others took it on as they believed themselves to be superior.
 He fought the Martial Gods and debated against the Civil Gods, resulting in their utter defeat.

 >However, the gods refused to honor their agreement, pretending that the fight and the preceding agreement never took place.
 Hua Cheng decided to help them fulfill their promise by burning down the 33 gods' temples in the human realm.
 This act caused an uproar and Hua Cheng got the moniker "Heaven's Scourge".
----
-> After the defeat of the martial gods, it came time for the civil gods to rise to the challenge.
-Surely Hua Cheng could fight, but not debate?
-Unfortunately for the civil gods, they could not defeat him.
-Hua Cheng could recite the classics and debate the contemporaries.
-He was sometimes polite, sometimes vicious, sometimes unyielding, sometimes incisive, and sometimes quibbling.
-He was impenetrably sharp, his arguments flawless.
-He verbally abused the civil gods from top to bottom, past to present, and infuriated them so much that they puked blood and washed the skies red.

 I wanted to make a game from his perspective.
 I also was inspired by twitter user [@akkaccel's](https://x.com/akkaccel/) concept art of a potential TGCF game.